NimaAra/Easy.Common/README.md

 # Easy.Common
-A setup useful methods used across Easy.* projects.
+A set of useful methods used across Easy.* projects.